 Select a Board member to view their biography or scroll down to view them all:

 Dick Carter, FCPA, FCA, is a retired partner of KPMG, Chartered Accountants, where he worked for more than 30 years in cities across the west – Regina, Saskatoon, Winnipeg and Edmonton.
 After his retirement from KPMG, Dick worked for seven years with the Government of Saskatchewan, before retiring as CEO of Crown Investments Corporation of Saskatchewan in 2014.
-Dick is currently serving as the Chairperson of the Regina Qu'Appelle Regional Health Authority.
+Dick formerly served as the Chairperson of the former Regina Qu'Appelle Regional Health Authority.

 Dick's education and professional credentials include: Fellow, Institute of Chartered Accountants of Saskatchewan (1998); Queens University, Executive Program (1996); Member – Institutes of Chartered Accountants of Saskatchewan and Alberta; Bachelor of Commerce – University of Saskatchewan; and Chartered Director (McMaster University/Conference Board of Canada).